marcosaini/llm-prompt-injection-lab/README.md

 Cheap pre-check on the `/chat` user message before it reaches the model.
-It catches the plaintext payloads in [`docs/direct-prompt-injection.md`](docs/direct-prompt-injection.md) (override, authority framing, fake dialogue) but **not** the encoded smuggling variant — that's the whole point of layering it with model- and output-level controls.
+It catches the plaintext payloads in [`docs/direct-prompt-injection.md`](docs/direct-prompt-injection.md) (override, authority framing, fake dialogue) but **not** the encoded smuggling variant that's the whole point of layering it with model and output-level controls.

 ```python
 import re